devosoft/Empirical/include/emp/prefab/README.md

   Derived() : Base(new internal::DerivedInfo()) { ; }
 }
 ```
-This way we maintain control over what `info` points to from any derived class
-while still ensuring constructors that add structure/attributes are called in
-the right order.
+This way we maintain control over what `info` points to from any derived class while still ensuring constructors that add structure/attributes are called in the right order.

 So the TL;DR version is:

-to allow for inheritance,
+to allow your prefab component to support inheritance,
 * Use a protected constructor that takes an `Info` pointer to do the setup
 * Have other constructors delegate to the protected constructor